Posterior cruciate ligament reconstruction

 What risks should I know about?

-Posterior cruciate ligament reconstruction is commonly preformed and generally safe but there are some potential complications you should be aware of.
+Posterior cruciate ligament reconstruction is commonly performed and generally safe but there are some potential complications you should be aware of.
 These only affect less than 4% of patients.